wp-plugins/advertising-manager/readme.txt

 Related Links:

 * <a href="http://code.openx.org/projects/show/advertising-manager" title="Advertising Manager plugin for WordPress">Plugin Homepage</a>
+* Follow <a href="http://twitter.com/scottswitzer" title="Track Advertising Manager developments by following author Scott Switzer on Twitter">Scott Switzer</a> and <a href="http://twitter.com/openx" title="Track Advertising Manager developments by following sponsor OpenX on Twitter">OpenX</a> on Twitter
 * <a href="http://code.openx.org/projects/activity/advertising-manager" title="Recent changes for the Advertising Manager plugin for WordPress">Recent Changes</a>
 * <a href="http://code.openx.org/projects/advertising-manager/issues" title="Feature requests and bugs">Feature Requests and Bugs</a>
 * <a href="http://wordpress.org/tags/advertising-manager">Support Forum</a>